tothbalintjanos/prettifier/website/docs/configuration.md

 ### Verifying configuration

-It is recommended to make configuration changes to the Prettier or Prettifier configuration via a pull request.
-Prettifier will review them and comment whether they work.
-We call this GitHubOps.
+Make configuration changes to the Prettier or Prettifier configuration via a pull request.
+Prettifier will comment whether the changes work.
+We call this GitHubOps!